matthewcopeland/orbits/talk.md

 ### Rising earth - animation

 #### What to animate?
-* Position, gradient and glow.
+Position, gradient and glow.

+For each animation, the `animation-duration` should be extacted into a variable.
+This will be beneficial when it comes time to sync a few of them up.

+##### Position
 We know that we want the earth to rise from the bottom of the screen to the center of the screen.

-#### How to animate?
+The earth's resting place is already in the center of our screen.
+So we only need to move it `from` another position.
+See [Lea Varou's article on single-keyframe animations](http://lea.verou.me/2012/12/animations-with-one-keyframe).

-We're going to accomplish this with css `translate` so that we can get optimize the rendering.
-Paul Irish on the benefits of animating with translate. http://paulirish.com/2012/why-moving-elements-with-translate-is-better-than-posabs-topleft.
+We'll accomplish this with css `translate` so that we can get optimize the rendering.
+See [Paul Irish's article on translate v pos-abs](http://paulirish.com/2012/why-moving-elements-with-translate-is-better-than-posabs-topleft).

-I will need to know the height of the visible part of the earth.
-So we'll calculate the distance of the earth's vertical-offset.
-We will now be able to find the visibile height of the earth - this will be useful in a moment.

 ## References
-* Paul Irish on the benefits of animating with translate. http://paulirish.com/2012/why-moving-elements-with-translate-is-better-than-posabs-topleft.
+* Paul Irish on the benefits of animating with translate. http://paulirish.com/2012/why-moving-elements-with-translate-is-better-than-posabs-topleft
+* Lea Verou's animation's with one keyframe. http://lea.verou.me/2012/12/animations-with-one-keyframe
-* Paul Hayes' 3D css sphere http://www.paulrhayes.com/2011-02/creating-a-sphere-with-3d-css.
+* Paul Hayes' 3D css sphere http://www.paulrhayes.com/2011-02/creating-a-sphere-with-3d-css